zuo/unittest_expander/docs/reference.rst

 .. module:: unittest_expander

-The module :mod:`unittest_expander`'s public interface consists of the following functions, classes and constants.
+The public interface of the :mod:`unittest_expander` module consists of the following functions, classes and constants.

 (See: :doc:`narrative_documentation` -- for a much richer description of most of them, including a lot of usage examples...)